-Since last two decades, India has been rapidly developing as an industrial hub.
+List of Best Investment Options for NRIs in India: Since the last two decades, India has been rapidly developing as an industrial hub.
 Day after day, our country is attracting more and more foreign direct investment (FDI).
 Moreover, these days we can see more and more investments coming from the NRIs to the Indian markets.
 And this is all happening because the Indian economy and government are offering adequate stability and flexibility to the investors.
 Not only India is conducive for business growth but our economy is also equipped with an extremely profitable financial market.

+The year 2020 saw immense turbulence in its journey.
+At a time when the broad market indexes (Nifty and Sensex) were over 35% down during the pandemic outbreak, the market has recovered significantly since then.
 Anyways, financial markets are subject to lots of ups and downs.
 It goes without saying that you need to undertake end-to-end research before you make your investment decision.
-Nevertheless, whatever investment option you opt for, it should always depend on your financial goals, liquidity requirement, risk appetite and expected returns.
+Nevertheless, whatever investment option you opt for, it should always depend on your financial goals, liquidity requirement, risk appetite, and expected returns.

 6 Best Investment Options for NRIs in India.